Ob-Gyn vs. Midwife: How to Choose Your Pregnancy Care Provider

 You may also be referred to an ob-gyn during your pregnancy if it becomes high risk—for example, if you’re diagnosed with preeclampsia or gestational diabetes.
 A pregnancy will likely also be considered high risk from the beginning if you have been managing diabetes or high blood pressure before you became pregnant, or if you’re pregnant with twins.

-If you’re considered low risk and are exploring both doctors and midwives, do your research when choosing a provider.
-It’s a good idea to meet with both an ob-gyn and a midwife and ask them about their respective practices.
-Consider what kind of birth you might want.
-Ideally, you should select a provider whose ideas about birth align with your own.
+Ideally, you should select a healthcare provider whose ideas about birth align with your own.
 Here are some things to ask yourself while establishing your pregnancy care provider:

-Cost may be a factor too.
-Typically, many health insurance plans will help pay for the cost of either a midwife or an ob-gyn, so either could be in your price range, but choosing a specific provider who’s in-network for your plan may help you save significantly.
+However, many health insurance plans will help pay for the cost of either a midwife or an ob-gyn, so either could be in your price range.

 Safety Is Paramount

-A provider (midwife or doctor) is a good choice so long as you feel confident about the safety of you and your baby during pregnancy and delivery.
+A pregnancy health care provider (midwife or doctor) is a good choice so long as you feel confident about the safety of you and your baby during pregnancy and delivery.
 If you go with a midwife, be sure they have a physician on call in case of an emergency.
-“Nothing is really normal about delivery,” Prabakar says.
-“In a split second, things can happen.
-That’s why your midwife must have a backup plan.”

 The goal for any doctor or midwife should be the safety of the birthing parent and baby, Rector says.
 “Sometimes, the plan has to change for it to remain safe, and that’s when collaboration with a doctor or hospital is helpful,” she continues.
 “When doctors and midwives work together, the process of getting to that goal can be more natural and holistic.”